dcbradley/dbview/README.md

 ## require

-The require keyword is used to insert code from another DBView file.
+The require statement is used to insert code from another DBView file.

 Most DBView projects should require `std1`.
 This defines the `std1` default attributes.
 Example: